burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The only requirements that we can express with C++ concepts are syntactic ones.
 Explicitly specifying any non-obvious semantic and complexity requirements of a concept right now should be done in the form of code comments or other documentation.

-> In each area of CS there are requirements beyond these three.
-But it's out of scope of this note.
-And these three categories are not a bad set.
+> In each area of CS, there are requirements beyond these three.
+But it's out of the scope of this note.
+These three categories are not a bad set.

 The motivation for using the concept is to have the ability to provide you with a means to constrain the template type.